GHcpv24/CS-634-Data-Mining/docs/Milestone4Documentation.md

 # HuggingFace Streamlit App

 <p align="justify">
-Finally, after having completed the training of the baseline LightGBM model and the LightGBM model tuned with Optuna and having evaluated each model with the test set, it was time to move on to creating a HuggingFace streamlit app.
+Finally, after having completed the training of the baseline LightGBM model and the LightGBM model tuned with Optuna, and then having evaluated each model with the test set, it was time to move on to creating a HuggingFace streamlit app.
 The app is designed to provide an interactive interface deployed on HuggingFace Spaces for users to further explore the housing sale price predictions, allowing users to input the relevant housing features (i.e. year built, number of beds, etc.) and obtain sale price predictions and SHAP visualizations based on the two trained LightGBM models.
 The method of inputting the features of the house is by means of sliders and generation of the predictions and SHAP visualizations are done by the click of the "Generate House Price" button.
 </p>

 Preview of the app below: